 2011-12: Gregoire made the jump from midget to major junior – skating in 61 games for Chicoutimi in his first season – and represented Canada Quebec in the 2012 U17 World Hockey Challenge.
 He scored 15 goals with 15 assists and was -6 with 59 penalty minutes for the Sangueneens.
 Chicoutimi, after finishing fifth in the East Division, reached the QMJHL playoff semifinals.
 Gregoire scored 2 goals with 4 assists and was -3 with 14 penalty minutes in 18 playoff games.
 He scored 1 goal with 3 assists and had 2 penalty minutes in five games for Canada Quebec at the WHC.

 2012-13: Gregoire returned to Chicoutimi after winning a gold medal with Canada’s squad at the 2012 Ivan Hlinka Memorial Tournament and began the year with the Sangueneens before a mid-season trade to Baie-Comeau.
 He appeared in 35 games for Chicoutimi, scoring 7 goals with 8 assists and was -10 with 71 penalty minutes before the trade.
 In 27 regular season games for the Drakkar he scored 12 goals with 5 assists and was +1 with 29 penalty minutes.
 After finishing first in the East Division, Baie-Comeau advanced to the QMJHL finals against eventual Memorial Cup champion Halifax.
 Gregoire scored 9 goals with 7 assists and was +3 with 27 penalty minutes in 18 playoff games.
 He was scoreless with 4 penalty minutes in five games for Canada at the Ivan Hlinka tournament.
-Gregoire was ranked 79th amongst North American skaters in Central Scouting’s final rankings prior to the 2013 NHL Draft.
+Gregoire was ranked 79th amongst North American skaters in the Central Scouting final rankings and was selected by Montreal in the sixth round (176th overall) in the 2013 NHL Draft.